Cheap Day Trip to Cozumel

 The best way to get to Cozumel (if you’re visiting from abroad) is obviously to fly into Cozumel Airport.

-If you’re already in Mexico I advise you to double check Skyscanner (above) to see if there are any flights directly to the island versus having to fly to Cancun, take a bus to Playa del Carmen and then a ferry over to Cozumel.
+If you’re already in Mexico I advise you to double check Skyscanner (above) to see if there are any flights directly to the island versus having to fly to Cancun, take a bus to Playa del Carmen and then book a ferry to Cozumel.

 Flights are not only much shorter travel time but also much more convenient.